Nyan Cat: Website

 Christopher Torres initially criticized the website www.nyan.cat, which originally featured a similar-looking cat with the pop tart replaced by a slice of toast, and the same background music.
 The site, which uses the .cat sponsored top-level domain, was described by Torres as "plagiarized".
 Since 2012 the website has been operated by Torres, and shows the authentic version of the cat.

-Temporary DMCA takedown

-On June 27, 2011, the original YouTube video was taken down from the site following a Digital Millennium Copyright Act complaint from someone claiming to be Torres.
-Torres immediately issued a statement on his website LOL-comics denying that he was the source of the complaint, and contacted Saraj00n and daniwell, who hold the copyright for the video and the song, in order to file a counter-complaint to YouTube.
-During the period that the video was unavailable for viewing, Torres received numerous abusive e-mails from people who wrongly believed that he had filed the DMCA complaint.
-On June 28, 2011, the Nyan Cat video was restored to YouTube.

 Lawsuit

 In May 2013, Christopher Torres and Charles Schmidt, the creators of Nyan Cat and Keyboard Cat respectively, jointly sued 5th Cell and Warner Bros. for copyright infringement and trademark infringement over the appearance of these characters without permission in the Scribblenauts series of video games.
 Torres and Schmidt have registered copyrights on their characters and have pending trademark applications on the names.
 Torres released a statement saying that he had tried to obtain compensation from 5th Cell and Warner Bros. for commercial use of the character, but was "disrespected and snubbed" multiple times.
 The suit was settled in September 2013, with Torres and Schmidt being paid for the use of the characters.